Loyola Medicine Celebrates 50th Anniversary

 Gottlieb Memorial Hospital in Melrose Park became part of Loyola Medicine in 2008, and MacNeal Hospital in Berwyn joined Loyola in 2018.
 Loyola also maintains a close affiliation with Hines VA.
 Researchers from Loyola and Hines frequently collaborate and some physicians have joint appointments at both hospitals.

-Loyola has six nationally ranked specialties and is ranked 3rd overall in Illinois in U.S. News and World Report's Best Hospitals rankings.
-Loyola's cardiology and heart surgery program has been nationally ranked by U.S. News for 15 of the last 16 years.
+Loyola has five nationally ranked specialties and is ranked 4th overall in Illinois in U.S. News and World Report's Best Hospitals rankings.

 Loyola is among the eight percent of healthcare organizations that have earned Magnet designation, the highest honor for nursing and patient care excellence.
 Newsweek magazine named Loyola to its 2019 list of the World's Best Hospitals.
 Loyola has been named to Becker’s Hospital Review's list of "100 Great Hospitals in America" for six years in a row and has won the American Heart Association's Gold plus achievement award for stroke care for 10 years in a row.
 Forbes magazine named Loyola University Medical Center as one of the "Best Employers for Diversity 2019."